cea-hpc/modules/MIGRATING.rst

 Express Modules compatibility of modulefile with versioned magic cookie
 -----------------------------------------------------------------------

-Any modulefile should start with the ``#%Module`` magic cookie and sometimes a version number may be placed right after this string.
+Any modulefile should start with the ``#%Module`` file signature (also called the Modules magic cookie) and sometimes a version number may be placed right after this string.
 Until now this version number corresponded to a modulefile format version but it was never checked.

 Starting with this new Modules release, this version number reflects the minimum version of Modules required to interpret the modulefile.
 If the